How the Guara-steering works is still today something of a mystery

 This discovery caused a subsequent research.
-Thor Heyerdahl's explication is drawn up after consulting and experiments in the Balsa Raft Society in Guayaquil in Equador.
+Thor Heyerdahl's explication is drawn up after consulting and experiments in the Balsa Raft Society in Guayaquil in Equador, and he furthermore

-Cite: "In 1953, Emilio Estrada of Guayaquil arranged for a small test raft to be constructed like the Kon-tiki, of nine balsa logs lashed
+cite: "In 1953, Emilio Estrada of Guayaquil arranged for a small test raft to be constructed like the Kon-tiki, of nine balsa logs lashed

 together and covered by a bamboo deck.
 Likewise, for navigation, a square sail was hoisted on its usual bi-pod mast in native fashion, and similarly six Guaras were inserted

 between the logs, two in the extreme bow and two in the stern.
-No paddles, rudder or steering-oar were carried on the raft, which was launched from the open coast of Playas, Ecuador,
+No paddles, rudder or steering-oar were carried on the raft, which was launched from the open coast of playas, Ecuador,

 with a crew of four."

-(Ref.
-Book: Kon-tiki, p.109).
+(ref. book: Kon-tiki, p.109).

 Explication for the strip of sketches